Jwan622/react-native-tutorial/notes.md

 - FlatList.
     - props: horizontal, data, renderItem, showsHorizontalScrollIndicator
 - TouchableOpacity - highly customizable component that can detect a press like text or an image.
+  - onPress (you can use this to navigate to another page and have the icon be opaque for a second to give user feedback).
 - Button - shows button and detects a press.
     - props: onPress, title
 - View - used to wrap everything in a return statement in a component. return one single root element.